 Christian apologetics began with the apostles, and it has continued throughout church history.
 In the second century, Justin Martyr prepared two “Apologies” for defending the Christian faith before the Roman emperor.
 He provided both historical and philosophical arguments to protect Christians from false charges of impiety and to affirm the resurrection of Jesus Christ.
 Christians today continue to demonstrate the truth of Christianity through apologetics.

 Distinctive approaches to apologetics seek to winsomely communicate with varied audiences.
 For example, the ELS Doctrine Committee has outlined both a “broad” and a “narrow” definition of apologetics.
 “It is used in a narrow sense when referring to the presentation of rational arguments and historical evidence in defense of the truthfulness of Scripture against attacks, including the historicity of the events of the Old and New Testaments, especially the events of the life, death, and resurrection of Jesus Christ.
 In its broad sense, ‘apologetics’ includes the use of the law to show the folly of unbelief, and also the use of the gospel in giving the reason for Christian hope.”

-Learn more about the center’s approach to apologetics and worldview studies here.
+Learn more about the center’s approach to apologetics and worldviews here.

-For video archives of previous conferences and information concerning forthcoming conferences, visit the events page of the Center for Apologetics and Worldview Studies.
+For video archives of previous conferences and information concerning forthcoming conferences, visit the events page of the Center for Apologetics and Worldviews.